-Onion ring make a tasty side dish or use them to top burgers and sandwiches.
+Onion rings make a tasty side dish or use them to top burgers and sandwiches.

 - 1 large sweet onion